lazear/sage/README.md

 ### Assign multiple peptides to complex spectra

 <img src="figures/chimera_27525.png" width="800">

+- When chimeric searching is turned on, 2 peptide identifications will be reported for each MS2 scan, both with `rank=1`

 ### Sage trains machine learning models for FDR refinement and posterior error probability calculation